Canadian Forts

 (1931 - 1962), Read Island

-A Hudson's Bay Co. post (HBC records cover 1933 - 1936) on an island off the south shore of Victoria Island in Simpson Bay.
+A Hudson's Bay Co. post (HBC records cover 1933 - 1936) on the northeast side of an island off the south shore of Victoria Island in Simpson Bay.

 Cambridge Bay Posts